 Zeolite type: tribomechanically activated clinoptilolite zeolite in fine powder form

-One group received zeolite powder, one group a cortisone-free medical cream (tacrolimus), and one group received nothing.
+- One group received zeolite powder, one group a cortisone-free medical cream (Tacrolimus), and one group nothing.

-Skin changes were assessed (redness, scaling, itching) and examined microscopically.
+- Skin changes were evaluated (redness, scaling, itching) and examined microscopically.

 Result:

-Zeolite can have a soothing effect on inflamed, irritated, or itchy skin – without cortisone or synthetic active ingredients .
-Zeolite powder is a great asset in natural skincare , especially for people prone to atopic dermatitis or with sensitive skin.
-It offers natural and cost-effective support for eczema.
+For inflamed, irritated, or itchy skin, zeolite can have a soothing effect – without cortisone or synthetic active ingredients.
+Zeolite powder is a great advantage in natural skin care, especially for people with a tendency to atopic dermatitis or sensitive skin.
+Natural and also cost-effective effective support for eczema.

 A study investigated how well zeolite in skin creams can bind heavy metals such as nickel or lead.

-The result: Zeolite acted like a magnetic protective film, preventing the toxins from penetrating the skin.
-For anyone living in cities or sensitive to environmental irritants, this is a compelling argument.
+The result: Zeolite acted like a magnetic protective film and prevented the toxins from penetrating the skin.
+For anyone living in cities or sensitive to environmental stimuli, this is a strong argument.

-What this means: Zeolite can bind pollutants, fine dust and irritants before they burden the skin – ideal for protective everyday care.
+What this means: Zeolite can bind pollutants, particulate matter, and irritants before they burden the skin – ideal for protective daily care.

 Study: Pesando et al. (2022)